Title Tags

 Last updated

-<title>Title Tags: What They Are and How to Write Them | SEO Specialist</title>
+<title>Title Tags: What They Are and How to Write Them | the seo handbook</title>

-Why title tags matter for SEO
+Why do title tags matter for SEO?

 Title tags are one of the most significant on-page ranking factors.
 Google uses the title to understand what a page is about and to match it to relevant queries.
 Beyond rankings, a well-written title directly influences whether someone clicks your result, which makes it a conversion lever as well as a ranking signal.

-How to write a good title tag
+How do you write a good title tag?

 Keep it under 60 characters.
 Google typically displays around 600px of title width on desktop, which is roughly 55 to 60 characters.
 Longer titles get truncated with an ellipsis, often cutting off the most important word.